pisuthd/legato-movement/README.md

 ## Deployment

-The system is live on Movement M1 devnet and fully supporting Aptos's new token standard of fungible asset class.
-Mock tokens are available for evaluation and USDC can be minted and then used on the DEX to trade for other tokens in the system.
+The liquid staking system is live on Movement Suzuka devnet and supporting Aptos's new token standard of fungible asset class.

-### Movement M1 Devnet
+### Movement Suzuka Devnet

 Component Name | Address / ID
 --- | ---
-Package |  0xa354aea25485832cae78f9fa6593094af9d0b9f17f2a62f68e42ac81c8784d9d
+Package |  0xab3922ccb1794928abed8f5a5e8d9dac72fed24f88077e46593bed47dcdb7775

 ## How to Test